 Instant Activities - Moving Through The Door

 They just take an instant to get started!
-It's best when these instant activities are connected to the learning targets for the lesson and serve activate prior knowledge/skills in some way.
-This gets the neural networks that are already in place up and running so that new learning can create more dendritic branching with more myelin.
-Here you will find some examples that I have found successful over the years.
+It's best when these activities are connected to the learning targets for the lesson and serve activate prior knowledge/skills in some way.
+This gets the neural networks that are already in place up and running so that new learning can create more dendritic branching coating pathways with myelin.
+Here you will find some examples that I found successful.

 Locomotor Explore With Grades 1 & 2